liaohanzhen/moodle-auth_cnoauth/README.md

 4. To configure the plugin, from the Moodle Administration block, go to Site Administration > Plugins > Authentication > Manage Authentication.
 5. Click the icon to enable the plugin, then visit the settings page to configure the plugin.
 Follow the directions below each setting.

-For more documentation, visit https://docs.moodle.org/34/en/Office365

-For more information including support and instructions on how to contribute, please see: https://github.com/Microsoft/o365-moodle/blob/master/README.md

 ## Issues and Contributing
-Please post issues for this plugin to: https://github.com/Microsoft/o365-moodle/issues/ Pull requests for this plugin should be submitted against our main repository: https://github.com/Microsoft/o365-moodle
+Please post issues for this plugin to: https://github.com/liaohanzhen/moodle-auth_cnoauth/issues/ Pull requests for this plugin should be submitted against our main repository: https://github.com/liaohanzhen/moodle-auth_cnoauth

 ## Copyright

-&copy; Microsoft, Inc.  Code for this plugin is licensed under the GPLv3 license.
+&copy; Martin Liao.
+Code for this plugin is licensed under the GPLv3 license.

-Any Microsoft trademarks and logos included in these plugins are property of Microsoft and should not be reused, redistributed, modified, repurposed, or otherwise altered or used outside of this plugin.